Antonio Conte: Inter Milan head coach's future in doubt over transfer dispute with owners

-Antonio Conte's future as Inter Milan head coach remains in question over downsizing being proposed by the club's owners.
+Antonio Conte will make a decision on his future at Inter Milan within the next 48 hours amid a dispute with the club's owners who are proposing a downsizing of his squad.

-The Serie A champions continue to talk with Conte about primarily financial decisions which could end up with him leaving the club a matter of weeks after guiding them to the title.
+The Serie A champions continue to talk with Conte about primarily financial decisions which could end up with him leaving the club a matter of weeks after guiding them to their first league title in 11 years.

-Chairman Steven Zhang has reportedly asked Conte to cut his wage bill by 15-20 per cent and potentially sell players worth up to £70m this summer.
+Chairman Steven Zhang has reportedly asked Conte to cut his wage bill by 15 to 20 per cent and potentially sell players worth up to £70m this summer.

 Zhang arrived at Inter's headquarters to continue discussions with senior staff on Wednesday morning.